riverwm/river/CODE_OF_CONDUCT.md

 The consequences for Code of Conduct violations will be decided upon and enforced by community leaders.
 These may include a formal warning, a temporary ban from community spaces, a permanent ban from community spaces, etc.

+There are no hard and fast rules for exactly what behavior in which space will result in what consequences, it is up to the community leaders to enforce the Code of Conduct in a way that they believe best promotes a healthy community.

 ## Attribution